-The 2014 ACRS Submission to the Australian Road Safety Community informs all stakeholders, including the general public, of the opportunities that are available to address the serious issue of road deaths and injuries in Australia.
+The 2015 ACRS Submission to the Australian Senate Inquiry into aspects of road safety in Australia informs Australia's senior politicians of the opportunities that are available to address the serious issue of road deaths and injuries in Australia.
 The causes and consequences of road trauma severely impact the productivity of Australia as a nation, as well as impacting on our international reputation, specifically as road safety leaders.
 The impact of road trauma is felt across all federal departments, and exists regardless of which party makes up the majority in Parliament.
 Therefore a united effort is required to adequately address this serious issue, arguably one of the highest ranking public health issues we have in Australia today.

 'Political will is needed at the highest level of government to ensure appropriate road safety legislation and the stringent enforcement of laws by which we all need to abide,' says World Health Organization Director-General Dr Margaret Chan.
 'If this cannot be ensured, families and communities will continue to grieve, and health systems will continue to bear the brunt of injury and disability due to road traffic crashes.'
-1

-For further information, contact:
+For further information please contact:

-Mr Lauchlan McIntosh AM: President, Australasian College of Road Safety Mrs Claire Howe: Executive Officer, Australasian College of Road Safety e: eo@acrs.org.au p: (02) 6290 2509 f: (02) 6290 0914 W: www.acrs.org.au
+Mr Lauchlan McIntosh AM: President, Australasian College of Road Safety Mrs Claire Howe: Executive Officer, Australasian College of Road Safety e: eo@acrs.org.au p: (02) 6290 2509 f: (02) 6290 0914 w: www.acrs.org.au

-Australasian College of Road Safety

-PO Box 198 Mawson ACT 2607
+Australasian College of Road Safety PO Box 198 Mawson ACT 2607